 False Trails.
 Designated by three parallel lines, perpendicular to the trail.
 Normally a false trail will be no longer than three hash marks, or about one block (100 yards).
 However, if the false trail is through shiggy terrain, more than three hash marks may be used to keep you from getting lost.
 A false trail can also be determined when there are no more hash marks in that direction.
 When a false trail is found the hasher usually says something like "oh sh*t" or "ah f**k, which is self-explanatory.
 Signaling devices should not be used to indicate false trails.
 The hasher that discovers a false trail should return to the last check and mark that direction as a false trail.

 Designated by a circle with a number in it.
 This means go back X number of hash

 marks.
-The mark they go back to become a check.
+The mark you go back to then becomes a check.
 So never have the count back go

 back to a check as that would be redundant.
 When a count back is discovered the hasher

 should yell "count back X", where X is the number of hash marks to count back.